tearflake/symp-intro/docs/philosophy.md

 - **[Symbolverse](symbolverse.md)**: stateless rewriting and transformation.
 - **[Symbolprose](symbolprose.md)**: stateful execution of processes.

-Together they form the **Symp Triad** — the systematically complete cycle of symbolic computation.
+Together they form the **Symp Triad** — the systematically complete elements of symbolic computation.

 ---